The Second 'Tea Party' Revolt

 Today, once again, we find ourselves subject to unjust taxation.
 And while we enjoy a token and technical representation in Congress, we are continually being taxed for purposes not expressly authorized by our Constitution.
 That tax burden is levied to satiate contemporaneous political constituencies, but at an ever-increasing cost under which free enterprise will, ultimately, collapse.

-As a result of this abject violation of constitutional Rule of Law, greatly amplified by the current Leftist administration of Barack Hussein Obama, American Patriots have, once again, mustered a Tea Party movement, which is growing in strength.
-This movement is not about revolution but restoration, at its core – advancing any and all measures to restore Rule of Law.
+As a result of this abject violation of constitutional Rule of Law and the Essential Liberty it enshrines, greatly amplified by the current Leftist administration of Barack Hussein Obama, American Patriots have, once again, mustered a Tea Party movement, which is growing in strength.
+This movement is not about revolution but restoration of Essential Liberty.

 So, just what is the Tea Party?